 Before the two AEs can establish an AA, they must be interconnected.
 The two AEs are interconnected, if each peer protocol layer of both sides, which needs to be connected, is connected.
 In order to be interconnected, the client and server AEs should be interconnectable and shall establish the required connections.
 Two AEs are interconnectable if they use the same communication profile.

-With this, interconnectivity in DLMS/COSEM is ensured by the ability of the DLMS/COSEM AE to establish a connection between all peer layers, which need to be connected.
+With this, interconnectivity in DLMS®/COSEM is ensured by the ability of the DLMS®/COSEM AE to establish a connection between all peer layers, which need to be connected.

 Ensuring interconnectivity: the protocol identification service

-In DLMS/COSEM, AA establishment is always initiated by the client AE.
+In DLMS®/COSEM, AA establishment is always initiated by the client AE.
 However, in some cases, it may not have knowledge about the protocol stack used by an unknown server device (for example when the server has initiated the physical connection establishment).
 In such cases, the client AE needs to obtain information about the protocol stack implemented in the server.

 A specific, application level service is available for this purpose: the protocol identification service.
 It is an optional application level service, allowing the client AE to obtain information – after establishing a physical connection – about the protocol stack implemented in the server.
 The protocol identification service uses directly the data transfer services (PH-DATA.request /.indication) of the PhL; it bypasses the other protocol layers.
 It is recommended to support it in all communication profiles that have access to the PhL.